Oahu Hawaii Travel Guide / Everything You Need to Know

 The Leeward coast of Oahu / Photo by Jeremy Bishop

-The Leeward Coast on Oahu’s westside is a sunny and dry region without much major tourism past the Ko Olina resort area (which is home to the luxurious Four Seasons Oahu and Aulani, A Disney Resort & Spa).
-Just 30 miles from Waikiki, the region has opposite features on offer, with small local towns, beautiful off-the-beaten-path beaches and rural landscapes to explore.
+The Leeward Coast on Oahu’s west side is a sunny and dry region without much major tourism past the Ko Olina resort area (which is home to the luxurious Four Seasons Oahu and Aulani, A Disney Resort & Spa).
+Just 30 miles from Waikiki, the region is full of small local towns, beautiful off-the-beaten-path beaches, and rural landscapes to explore—as well as the legendary Makaha Beach and other lesser-known surf spots that break on both north and south swells, and that enjoy offshore winds most mornings.

 Waimanalo Beach Oahu Hawaii

-Oahu has a year-round warm tropical climate that’s pretty darn close to perfection (in our humble opinion).
-Oahu’s average high temperature ranges from the low to high 80s Fahrenheit (around 27 – 31° C) with an average humidity at around 64%.
-The coolest months – at a lovely 81 F (27° C) – are January and February.
-The hottest months are July, August, and September with an average of 88 F (31° C).
+Oahu has a year-round warm tropical climate that’s pretty darn close to perfection.
+The island’s average high temperature ranges from the low to high 80s Fahrenheit (around 27–31° C), with an average humidity of around 64 percent.
+The coolest months—at a lovely 81 F (27° C), on average—are January and February.
+The hottest months are July, August, and September, with an average temperature of 88 F (31° C).
 At nighttime, the temp is usually about 10°F cooler.

 In some areas of the Hawaiian Islands, it can rain frequently during the winter months, but usually no longer than three days straight in one particular spot.
 Despite the rain, the high tourist season actually falls during Hawaii’s winter months and the low season during parts of the summer.